reefsalter/suvat-solver/README.md

 ## Overview

 The SUVAT Solver is a web-based tool that calculates and solves problems related to motion and displacement using the SUVAT equations.
-These equations describe the relationships between initial velocity (u), final velocity (v), acceleration (a), time (t), and displacement (s) in kinematics.
+These equations describe the relationships between initial velocity (u), final velocity (v), acceleration (a), time (t), and displacement (s).

 ![SUVAT Equations](suvat-results.png)